ANC Slams Senzo Mchunu and Malusi Gigaba for Statements Against the Party

 Source: Getty Images

-"The ANC will take the necessary steps to correct this behaviour and no comrade will be exempt from the discipline of the organization which demands unity, discipline and revolutionary morality from all," she said.
+"The ANC will take the necessary steps to correct this behaviour and no comrade will be exempt from the discipline of the organisation, which demands unity, discipline and revolutionary morality from all," she said.

 Read the X statement here: